learningmatter-mit/surface-sampling/README.md

 ### SrTiO3(001) surface sampling with machine learning potential
 Demonstrates the integration of VSSR-MC with a neural network force field.
 This example could take 10 minutes or more to run.
 Refer to `tutorials/SrTiO3.ipynb`.

+### Clustering MC-sampled surfaces in the latent space
+Retrieving the neural network embeddings of VSSR-MC structures and performing clustering.
+This example should only take a minute to run.
+Refer to `tutorials/latent_space_clustering.ipynb`.